MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/plan-volumes.md

 This article provides guidance for how to plan cluster volumes to meet the performance and capacity needs of your workloads, including choosing their filesystem, resiliency type, and size.

 >[!NOTE]
-   > Storage Spaces Direct does not support a File Server for general use.
-If you need to run the file server or other generic services on Storage Space Direct, please plan to configure it on the virtual machines.
+> Storage Spaces Direct does not support a file server for general use.
+If you need to run the file server or other generic services on Storage Space Direct, configure it on the virtual machines.

 ## Review: What are volumes